telerik/kendo-ui-core/docs/api/javascript/ui/spreadsheet.md

 ##### name `String` - the name to remove

-For deleting a fully qualified name, the name of the sheet must be prefixed, e.g. `spreadsheet.undefineName("Sheet1!Foo")`.
+To delete a fully qualified name, prefix the name of the sheet - for example, `spreadsheet.undefineName("Sheet1!Foo")`.

 ## Events